anishalle/hackutd2025/README.md

 3. **Automation hooks** – Replace the credential simulator with real workflow actions (Terraform, NetBox, runbooks).
 4. **Inventory analytics** – Stream inventory usage deltas from sensors/ERP instead of static Mongo docs and surface predictive restock alerts in the hero panel.
 5. **Technician safety** – Extend the profile context with wearables or fatigue signals so dispatching can avoid overworking certain crews.

-Let me know what to clarify or if you want help wiring any of these next steps!